virtualstyle/newsface/README.md

 14. Enter your title, delete all the category names except the one your post fits, add your author name and title, a brief excerpt describing the article, the name of the first image file created and uploaded above, the unsplash credit saved from step 3, and a descriptive alt tag for your photo next to their labels.

 15. Paste your article in, using the format of subheadings and paragraphs like the example.
 Any [Github Markdown](https://guides.github.com/features/mastering-markdown/) can be used in the article.
 When done, click the green Create New File button.

+16. Once the article is published, it might take a minute or two for the site to rebuild.
+Once you can, navigate to the article and share it on the Newsface facebook and twitter pages using the social links on the page.
+Might also share it on your personal accounts as well.